-From a movie based on the life of a 20 something female who built the most exclusive high-stakes, underground poker game in the world and a book written by a shame researcher on her life work, I learned a common life lesson in these 2 vastly different life stories — the power of owning our story.
+From a movie based on the life of a 20 something female who built the most exclusive high-stakes, an underground poker game in the world and a book written by a shame researcher on her life work, I learned a common life lesson in these 2 vastly different sources — the power of owning our story.

 In her book ‘Daring Greatly’, Brene Brown said that we get to write the ending when we own our story.

 At the rock bottom of life, Molly Bloom convinced the best screenwriter in Hollywood to turn her life story into a movie, ‘Molly’s Game’.
 In 4 years, she marched from the federal court onto the Oscar red carpet.

 Portrayed by Jessica Chastain, I was hooked by the story of Molly Bloom after watching ‘Molly’s Game’.
 At 20, her dream to qualify as an Olympics skier shattered in a horrifying accident.
 She took a gap year in Los Angeles and stumbled upon exclusive high-stakes poker games played by some of the most influential people in the world — A-list actors, Wall Street titans, sports stars and politicians.